Will tourism in the Philippines recover from coronavirus? | DW | 12.01.2022

 "Right now we are still figuring out how to survive until the next meal, with typhoon season typically lasting until mid-March.
 We have to act fast to be ready for the next typhoon season in November," he said.

 Located in the Pacific's seismically active ring of fire, the Philippines is one of the world's most disaster-prone countries.
-And along with regular volcanic eruptions and earthquakes, the island nation experiences about 20 typhoons and storms each year.
+Along with regular volcanic eruptions and earthquakes, the island nation experiences about 20 typhoons and storms each year.

 Melot Abejo, the owner of a resort and spa in Siargao, says the last two years of pandemic lockdowns were "painful."